butteredcorn/Express-Documentation/docs/routes/routes.md

 const express = require('express')
 ```

-## Calling the Express Router Function in our Route Files
+## Section 2: Calling the Express Router Function in our Route Files

 Let's start in our about.js file.
 Like any express app, the first line of code would be to require express.
 After that, we will need to get access to the express.router function.
 Like the express application object, we can get access to the router by simply binding it to a global variable.
 Let's do that now by binding it to a variable called router like so: